formkit/docs-content/3.inputs/datepicker.md

     prop: "sequence",
     type: "array",
     default: "['day']",
     description: "The sequence of panels to walk a user through when they open the datepicker calendar view.
-Options are `year`, `month`, `day`, `time`."
+Options are <code>year</code>, <code>month</code>, <code>day</code>, <code>time</code>."
   },
   {
     prop: "value-format",
     type: "string/object",
     default: "ISO8601",
     description: "The format to record as the value of the input.
-This can be composed with any token format, date style, or `ISO8601`."
+This can be composed with any token format, date style, or <code>ISO8601</code>."
   },
   {
     prop: "value-locale",
     type: "string",
-    default: "`node.props.locale`",
+    default: "<code>node.props.locale</code>",
-    description: "The locale to use for the `valueFormat`.
-When using format tokens in the `valueFormat` prop it is highly recommend to set an explicit `valueFormat`."
+    description: "The locale to use for the <code>valueFormat</code>.
+When using format tokens in the <code>valueFormat</code> prop it is highly recommend to set an explicit <code>valueFormat</code>."
   },
   {
     prop: "week-start",
     type: "number",
     default: "0",
-    description: "The day of the week to start the `day` panel’s calendar on.
+    description: "The day of the week to start the <code>day</code> panel’s calendar on.
 0-6 where 0 = Sunday and 6 = Saturday."
   },
   {
     prop: "weekday-format",